rohitchandrashekar/currency-hub-vue/README.md

 # TO - DO

-+ - [ ] API to convert a currency amount to another currency
+ - [ ] Convert a currency with an input amount to another currency
-+ - [ ] Charts and graphs for currency value over time
+ - [X] Charts for currency value over time
+ - [X] Display the all the major current currency Exchange rates for a selected currency
 ## Build Setup

 ``` bash